⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 If you consent, they do not.

-It is lawful strategy.
+This is lawful strategy.

-Understanding that distinction changes how encounters unfold.
+Understanding it changes how interactions unfold.

 Tone Does Not Reduce Legal Effect